Glyn Jones (South African writer): Acting

 His play The 88 was produced in 1979 at the Old Vic, taking as its subject the mutiny of an Irish Regiment in India in 1920.
-As is the way of things, the play had been written some ten years before in came to being produced, and been in pre-production for some considerable time, however, a few weeks before the opening night, Lord Mountbatten was murdered by the IRA.
+As is the way of things, the play had been written some ten years before it came to being produced, and been in pre-production for some considerable time, however, a few weeks before the opening night, Lord Mountbatten was murdered by the IRA.
 At the press conference to launch the play, two critics were heard discussing this fact and one declared, 'How dare they put on this play so soon after dear Lord Louis's murder.
 I am going to tear it to pieces.'
 Which he and several others did.
 Devastated by such viciousness, that was unrelated to the qualities of his play, and in spite of an audience reaction that was the exact opposite to blinkered, biased, critics, Glyn Jones did not write another word for ten years.
 Felix Barker writing about The 88 in the Evening News said, 'There are occasions, rare and important, when the theatre clasps hands with actuality.
 This happened last night...'

 In 2013 he made a final witty appearance before the cameras, playing an obstreperous Film Producer in an advertisement selling the diverse beauty of Crete as a filming location: Filming In Crete from Indigo View.